CodewithSegNet/practice-code-of-conduct/README.md

 ## Reach out to Team Member

-Instances of you having questions reach out to the project maintainers on slack [slack id].
+Instances of you having questions reach out to the project maintainers on slack [@Olusegun Emmanuel].
 All complaints will be reviewed promptly.

 ## Acknowledgment